hubmapconsortium/documentation/docs/doc-sitemap-draft.md

 - Other Stakeholders:
   - View / Access / Download data (via the Portal)
   - <a href="https://docs.hubmapconsortium.org/faq">HuBMAP FAQ</a>: Frequently Asked Questions about HuBMAP Data, Tools, and related topics.
-  - <a href=" ">About HuBMAP</a>: Policies & Procedures, DUA, Protected Data & Access, Citing HuBMAP Data, Funding & Contact info.
+  - <a href="https://docs.hubmapconsortium.org/about">About HuBMAP</a>: Policies & Procedures, DUA, Protected Data & Access, Citing HuBMAP Data, Funding & Contact info.
+  - <a href="https://hubmapconsortium.org/featured-publications/">HuBMAP Publications</a>: See more than 330 featured publications to learn how HuBMAP tools and data are advancing discovery.

 ### HuBMAP Tools and documentation links
 - HRA Tools: